 On June 28, 1970, the first Pride marches commemorated the anniversary of the 1969 Stonewall Uprising, in which LGBTQ+ patrons of the Stonewall Inn, including key leaders such as Stormé DeLarverie, Marsha P. Johnson, and Sylvia Rivera, fought against police brutality.
 These marches brought LGBTQ+ communities together to demonstrate for equal rights and continue fighting against discrimination.
 In the face of institutional violence and erasure, Pride was, and still is, resistance through visibility, joy, and celebration. ”

+| The theme is Professional Development and we have selected Who Moved My Cheese?
+By Dr. Spencer Johnson.
+You have from now to read the book and join us on June 22,2023 at 7:00 PM PST to discuss the book together.
+RSVP here.
 “Who Moved My Cheese?” is a simple parable that reveals profound truths.
 It is an amusing and enlightening story of four characters who live in a “Maze” and look for “Cheese” to nourish them and make them happy…..When you come to see “The Handwriting on the Wall,” you can discover for yourself how to deal with change, so that you can enjoy less stress and more success (however you define it) in your work and in your life.
 View full description of the book here from GoodReads.com.
+We encourage you to purchase from your local bookstore or borrow from your local library (most allow a 3 week borrow).
+Below are some helpful links to obtain the book.
+LA County Library LA City Library Better World Books Thriftbooks Vroman’s Bookstore Book Shop Booksio Alumni, have you published a book and would like to add it to our book list?
+Let us know by replying to this email! |

 Join fellow Latinx Alumni for an evening of community connection, information about opportunities to get involved, and an insightful conversation about Latinx Thriving Institution (LTI) initiatives at Cal with Associate Vice Chancellor for Equity & Inclusion, Fabrizio Mejia.